 It can be hard to predict how much you’ll pay at the doctor’s office.
-You have to factor in your copay, the cost of the medical services — which can vary based on your insurer’s negotiated rates with the doctor — how much insurance will cover and what you’ll need to pay for.
+You have to factor in your copay and the cost of the medical services, which can vary based on your insurer’s negotiated rates with the doctor, then figure out how much insurance will cover and what you’ll need to pay for.
 Those calculations could change based on whether you’ve met the deductible set by your health insurance company.
+It can also depend on your max out-of-pocket limit.

 You might have questions: How do deductibles work?
-What are the differences between a premium vs. deductible?
+What are the differences between a premium versus a deductible?
 What’s a good deductible for health insurance?
 This guide can help you understand deductibles and how they can impact your health insurance costs.

 Navigating health insurance terminology